 Frog Hollow School is a language arts program for homeschoolers focused on helping young writers thrive.
-Frog Hollow offers three separate classes for ages seven through twelve: Wednesdays in Carnation, Thursdays in Carnation, and Fridays online.
-Registration for Fall 2020 is now open.
-Preference given to students ages eight and up in 2020.
+This winter, Frog Hollow will offer classes online for ages eight through twelve, as well as an outdoor option.
+Registration for Winter 2020 is now open.
 Please apply using the form on the registration page.

 SPARKING EAGER AND RELUCTANT WRITERS